 Precinct 1: Voters residing West of M-37 are located in Precinct 1 (residing outside the Village of Middleville), voting at the Thornapple Township Emergency Services Building, 128 High Street in downtown Middleville.

-Precinct 2: Voters residing East of M-37 are located in Precinct 2 (residing outside the Village of Middleville), voting at the Thornapple Township Hall, 200 E. Main St. in downtown Middleville.
+Precinct 2: Voters residing East of M-37 (residing outside the Village of Middleville) and voters residing within the corporate limits of the Village of Middleville living east of Grand Rapids Street and north of East Main Street, voting at the Thornapple Township Hall, 200 E. Main St. in downtown Middleville.

-Precinct 3: Voters residing within the corporate limits of the Village of Middleville, voting at the Village of Middleville Hall, 100 E. Main St. in downtown Middleville.
+Precinct 3: Voters residing within the corporate limits of the Village of Middleville living west of Grand Rapids Street and south of East Main Street, voting at the Village of Middleville Hall, 100 E. Main St. in downtown Middleville.

 Please feel free to contact our Township Clerk, Cindy Willshire or our Deputy Clerk, Amy Brown during normal business hours.
 Our office is open from 9:00am - 4:00pm EST, Monday through Thursday.
-We are open on Fridays by appointment only.
-To obtain an Absentee Ballot Application, please come to the Thornapple Township hall or email: firstname.lastname@example.org
+The Clerk's office is also available at 7:00am EST, Monday through Thursday and on Fridays by appointment only.
+Call (269) 953-6382 to set up an appointment.
+To obtain an Absentee Ballot Application, please come to the Thornapple Township hall or email: email@example.com

 Absentee Voter Ballot Status